Inheritance and estate taxes

 Inheritance tax in Portugal: managing your estate

-Part of planning your financial future is ensuring that the inheritance process for your heirs is a smooth one.
-Find out how inheritance tax in Portugal can differ from the laws in your home country, and how it could affect your estate.
+When planning your financial future, it’s important to ensure that the inheritance process for your heirs will be a smooth one.
+Find out how inheritance tax rules in Portugal differ from your home country, and how they could affect your estate.

 Portuguese inheritance tax